nudoru/s00-template/README.md

 Taking a break from React and playing around with the new Vanilla JS framework for experimentation and fun.

+## GOALS!

+- Experimentation!
+- "React-like" JSX syntax
+- more easily support animations than React
+- more stuff

 ## Component

 The component class abstracts the creation and basic management of a DOM node in a "Reactish" kinda-sorta way.
 Because the goal is to get DOM elements on the screen, no virtual DOM is used - just plain old appendChild.
 Snabbdom may be implemented in the future.